rstudio/tfdeploy/index.md

               name = "prediction")
 ```

-The layer names are reflected in the structure of requests and responses to and from the deployed model.
+The layer names are reflected in the structure of REST requests and responses to and from the deployed model.

 ### tfestimators